sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.rst.txt

   based on the animalname field in the form itself.
 If the animal is bonded, attaches to the bonded animals too.

+* Attach Animal (via animalname, no media): Works the same as the option above, but if form contains images or documents that the submitter has uploaded, they will not be added to the media tab of the animal.

 * Create Animal: Searches for an animal record matching the code field on the form if present.
 If a match is found, the form is attached to that animal, otherwise a new animal record is created.
 While you can use the Species